 You will need to provide the following: Neoprene shoes/wet-suit boots or other shoes suitable for use on/in the water, lightweight windproof jacket, tracksuit or thermal trousers (or shorts if warm).
 Thermal t-shirt, woolly jumper or fleece.
 YOU SHOULD BE PREPARED TO GET WET IN THESE CLOTHES.
 A towel and change of clothes will also be needed.

 This course is designed for people looking for an introduction to paddling and would like the opportunity to work towards the BCU 1star award.
-It will be run from our site at Wilsham Road, Abingdon between the rowing club and sailing club.

 The only requirements are that you should be able to swim 50 metres in your clothes, be over 18 and be prepared to have some fun and get wet.